Gnoun/Gnoun/README.md

 This account is outdated.
-For my current git projects, see https://beetness.org/gongun.
+For my current Git projects, see https://beetness.org/gongun.